perry-contribs/ide-backend/README.md

 ````

-### Project Stucture
+### Project Structure

 The project has been created express.js and therefore has a similar structure to all express.js apps.

 ````
-routes/ –  Contains all routes split as per their catergory into their respective files views/  – Jade templates for all the views util/ – Contains database and environment configuration files public/ – Contains assets served along with the webpages
+routes/ –  Contains all routes split as per their category into their respective files views/  – Jade templates for all the views util/ – Contains database and environment configuration files public/ – Contains assets served along with the webpages